Bg

 At this age, plan for bedtime to be 2.75 - 3.5 hours after waking from the last nap.
 Babies taking 3 naps a day will have shorter awake windows, while babies taking 2 naps a day will have longer awake times.
 Plan for bedtime to be 12 - 14 hours after waking for the day but no earlier than 6:00 PM.

-If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is 9 months old.
+If you're curious about what lies ahead in the coming month, glimpse into the future to see what you might experience once your baby is on a .
+Also look back at a to see how far your little one has come.

 8 month old baby sleep FAQ